 The following is an outline of creating an IDP from the employee’s perspective, not the manager's viewpoint.

-Most organizations will have some kind of IDP form to fill in, or an online version, with instructions.
-The employee should fill in the form themselves first.
+Most organizations will have some kind of IDP form—whether on paper or online—to fill in, with instructions.
+The employee should fill in the form first.
 IDPs usually consist of the following:

-Career goals (development can be for the current job and/or for future potential roles): This answers the question, “Development for what purpose?”
+Career goals: This answers the question, “Development for what purpose?”
 To get better in the current job?
 Or do you aspire to some other job, either a promotion or lateral move?
-Good development plans often address both current job and at least two potential future roles.
+Good development plans often address the current job and at least two potential future roles.

-Development goals: Write a brief development goal for each development need.
-For example, “Improve listening skills”, or “Learn how to lead a product team.”
-Action plans to address each development goal.
+Development goals: Write a brief goal for each development need.
+For example, “Improve listening skills," or “Learn how to lead a product team.”
+Then create action plans to address each development goal.
 Bring a list of ideas to discuss with your manager on how to achieve each development goal (action plans).
 Here are the most common development actions, listed in order of developmental impact: